Mason Rudolph (golfer)

-Early years and amateur career
+Early life and amateur career

-Rudolph was born in Clarksville, Tennessee.
+In 1934, Rudolph was born in Clarksville, Tennessee.
 He won the U.S. Junior Amateur in 1950.
-In 1956, he won the Western Amateur and the Tennessee State Open (as an amateur).
+In 1956, he won the Western Amateur and the Tennessee Open (as an amateur).
 He played on the 1957 Walker Cup team.

 Professional career

-Rudolph turned professional in 1958; he joined the PGA Tour in 1959 and was Rookie of the Year.
+In 1958, Rudolph turned professional.
+The following year he joined the PGA Tour and was Rookie of the Year.
 He won five official PGA Tour events during his career.
-Rudolph also won the Tennessee State Open five times as a pro (1959, 1963, 1964, 1966, 1972).
+Rudolph also won the Tennessee Open five times as a pro.
 He played on the 1971 Ryder Cup team.